anpham6/squared-functions/README.md

 }
 ```

-Only one command per element is supported with the latter selectors taking precedence when there are conflicts.
+Only one command per element is supported (except data sources) with the latter selectors taking precedence when there are conflicts.
 You can use a task if there are additional commands to perform.

 - [bundle.json](https://github.com/anpham6/squared/blob/master/html/chrome/bundle.json)
 - [bundle.yml](https://github.com/anpham6/squared/blob/master/html/chrome/bundle.yml)